Teriks/LibLSLCC/LibLSLCC/Documentation/LibraryData_XML_Syntax_README.txt

 /// DocumentationString Node (Child) ///

 A place to add documentation for the library constant, it's not really used in OpenSim, but it is used in LSLCCEditor.
+This node is not required to be present.

 /// Property Node (Children) ///